Avoid Capital Gains Tax on Gifted Property UK

 You do need to take legal advice from a qualified solicitor or financial advisor to ensure that you time your gifts to children or another family member without paying IHT

-Are there any Stamp Duty Land Tax issues when transferring ownership of a property to a loved one?
+Are there any Stamp Duty issues when transferring ownership of a property to a loved one?

-Stamp Duty Land Tax on the property is a tax that you pay when you buy or transfer the ownership of a BTL to someone else.
-Stamp Duty Land Tax, also called SDLT, is based on the consideration received in exchange for the property.
+Stamp Duty is a tax you pay when you buy or transfer the ownership of a BTL to someone else.
+Stamp Duty Land Tax, or SDLT, is based on the consideration received in exchange.
 The consideration in a gift of property may be in the form of

 – Money